Reviews You Can Rely On

 Our Verdict

-The Sony WH-1000XM5 rises above most competitors, with vibrant, immersive sound across any genre, sublime noise cancellation, and pristine call quality.
-Plus, the EQ is highly customizable, allowing you to get the best listening experience out of any track.
-However, the WH-1000XM5 isn't for everyone.
+The Sony WH-1000XM5 stands out above most competitors, offering vibrant, immersive sound across all genres, exceptional noise cancellation, and pristine call quality.
+Additionally, the EQ is highly customizable, allowing users to create the best listening experience for any track based on their personal preferences.
+However, the WH-1000XM5 may not be for everyone.
 The fit is uncomfortable for smaller heads, and some may prefer a cleaner, more natural, or more thumpy built-in sound mix.
 Still, if the headband fits and you don't mind touch controls and a shorter battery life, the XM5 is one of our favorite wireless headphones.

 REASONS TO BUY